gastonmorixe/react-native-new-architecture-research/06-Migration-And-Adoption.md

 Understanding the new architecture is the first step; the next is adopting it.
 For developers with existing React Native applications, this involves a clear migration path.
 For new applications, the New Architecture is enabled by default as of React Native 0.76, so the process involves learning the new, modern APIs.

 This chapter serves as a practical guide to enabling the New Architecture and migrating legacy native modules and components.
-For a complete, in-depth guide, developers should always refer to the official React Native documentation [1].
+For a complete, in-depth guide, developers should always refer to the official React Native documentation.[^1]

 ## Step 1: Prerequisites and Enabling the New Architecture

 Upgrade to React Native 0.76 or newer before migrating.
-Starting with that release stream, the New Architecture ships enabled by default, so the template projects already opt you in.
-[4]
+Starting with that release stream, the New Architecture ships enabled by default, so the template projects already opt you in.[^4]

 **For Android:**